-The quantitative data shown below relates to the annual performance period to 31st March 2022, which is the annual performance period ended in the annual financial reporting period to 31st December 2022.
+The quantitative data shown below relates to the annual performance period to 31 March 2024, which is the annual performance period ended in the annual financial reporting period to 31 December 2024.

-The MRTs who are non-executive directors do not receive any remuneration from the Firm.
+The 'Other MRTs' who are non-executive directors (NEDs) do not receive any remuneration from the Firm; there are three NEDs for the performance year.
 They receive their remuneration from the parent company for their work as senior managers of the parent company and they are not separately remunerated for their service to the Firm, which forms a relatively small proportion of the work for which they are paid.
-Consequently their remuneration is not shown in the table below.
+Consequently, their remuneration is not shown in the table below.

-The relevant staff numbers for the quantitative disclosure shown in the table below are three senior management, five other MRTs and seven non-MRTs.
+The relevant staff numbers for the quantitative disclosure shown in the table below are three senior management, seven other MRTs and eleven non-MRTs.